Malkangiri district

 Malkangiri district is the southwesternmost district in the Indian state of Odisha.
 It has two Vidhan sabha constituencies.
+The district headquarters is Malkangiri.

 History

 Local legend claims Valmiki wrote the Ramayana on the banks of the Tamasa river.
 The region was known as Malyavantagiri in the Ramayana, and it was believed Sitakunda was the bathing-place of Sita, near Mudulipada.
 Local legend claims the Pandavas spent a year in exile in the dense forests of Malkangiri.
 Kanamraju, Balaraju and Poturaju are the three famous Lords of this area, who are being worshiped by the people.
 On every alternative year, Badayatra, the festival of these Lords is celebrated throughout the district.

 Prior to 1936, Malkangiri was a part of Koraput district of the Madras Presidency.
 In 1936, Koraput District was merged into Odisha and Malkangiri Tahasil was included in Koraput District.
 This Tahasil was a part of Nawarangpur sub-division of Koraput District.
 On 1 January 1962, Malkangiri subdivision was carved out.
 In 1958, refugees from East Pakistan were settled in the area in the Dandakaranya Project.
 This project continued for 30 years until it was declared closed in the year 1988.

 Finally on 2 October 1992, Malkangiri was carved out of Koraput District.
 Today, the district has become known as a hotbed for Maoist activities.